 Services will be held Sunday, October 11, 2020, 6 pm at Metropolitan Spiritual Church of Jesus Christ, visitation 4 pm.
 Interment in Woodlawn Cemetery, Independence, Mo.
 Monday, October 12, 2020 11 am.

-To send flowers to the family or plant a tree in memory of REVEREND LUCIEN BERNARD SMITH, SR., please visit our floral store.
+To send flowers to REVEREND LUCIEN BERNARD SMITH, SR.'s family, please visit our floral store.